-Sustainable Agriculture refers to an integrated system of plant and animal production practices having a site-specific application that will over the long term:
+Principles of regenerative agriculture guide the practices of Sophia Farms.
+Regenerative Agriculture refers to an integrated approach to plant and animal production having a site-specific application that will over the long term:

 - Satisfy human food and fiber needs

 - Enhance environmental quality and the natural resource base upon which the agricultural economy depends

 - Make the most efficient use of nonrenewable resources and on-farm resources and integrate, where appropriate, natural biological cycles and controls

 - Sustain the economic viability of farm operations

 - Enhance the quality of life for farmers, their communities, and society as a whole

 The following terms describe basic principles and practices of a regenerative agriculture system

 Community Supported Agriculture (CSA) is a term that refers both to a distribution system for farm products, but also at a more fundament level CSA also refers to the philosophy underpinning the system: a partnership between a farm and the community local to that farm.

 A CSA works somewhat like a magazine subscription: customers pre-purchase shares of the harvest before the growing season begins, and then enjoy the food when it is delivered during the growing season.The pre-paid subscriptions help fund the substantial operating costs each crop season, for example, buying equipment, seeds, and supplies.
 In return, customers receive fresh, locally grown produce each week from a farmer they know and support.